FluxML/Flux.jl/docs/src/tutorials/linear_regression.md

 The loss went down significantly!
 It can be minimized further by choosing an even smaller `δ`.

-### Testing
+## Testing the Flux model

-The last step of this guide would be to test our model using the testing data.
+The last step of this tutorial would be to test our model using the testing data.
 We will first normalise the testing data and then calculate the corresponding loss.

 ```jldoctest linear_regression_complex; filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"
 julia> x_test_n = Flux.normalise(x_test);